PathModeus/fame-to-blame/README.md

 Then you can run __main__.py from fame-to-blame and just follow the instructions!
 Enjoy! =)

-Contact - Authors
+## Contact

-If you have any question, you can contact one of the creators of the project named below.
+If you have any question, feel free to contact one of the creators of the project named below.
 Tom Bray :          tom.bray@student-cs.fr
-Mathilde Jacquotot  mathilde.jacquotot@student-cs.fr
+Mathilde Jacquotot :  mathilde.jacquotot@student-cs.fr
 Ludovic Mulat :     ludovic.mulat@student-cs.fr
 Siméon Boyer        simeon.boyer@student-cs.fr
 Matthieu Neau       matthieu.neau@student-cs.fr
 Gaspard Debiais     gaspard.debiais@student-cs.fr

 Made with